rrcobb/crafting-interpreters/README.md

 - e.g. syntax highlighting, formatting, transpiling...

 4. Add support to Lox’s scanner for C-style /* ... */ block comments.
 Make sure to handle newlines in them.
 Consider allowing them to nest.
 Is adding support for nesting more work than you expected?
 Why?

+- newlines seem like they're handled
+- nesting levels weren't that hard, but maybe my implementation is fragile? idk, I just count up when hit more and count down when we end